 - Chatbots and Virtual Assistants: Solving a customer’s issue as efficiently as possible is a driving force in customer support for today and tomorrow.
 As users move toward a “self-help” model, this technology will play a huge role in the shift-left concept.
 Traditional tier 1 support issues will soon be resolved through knowledge bases or virtual assistants, with minimal (if any) human interaction.
 Not only will this change the way the support desk operates, but will require support agents to be more knowledge and able to solve more complex issues.

 With all this new technology comes an increased threat landscape.
 New technologies can create vulnerabilities, and vulnerabilities attract hackers.
-This will require support centers to shift their focus to be more security-conscious.
-They will need to know about the vulnerabilities and risks, and educate users on best practices.
+This will require technical support desks to shift their focus to be more security-conscious.
+They will need to obtain and keep up to date with the most important IT certifications, know about the vulnerabilities and risks, and educate users on best practices.

 Jonas Outlaw, Senior Product Manager